devLIPEr/clone-box/WebClients/web/README.md

 ## What you will use

-This Single Page App is built using [SolidJS](https://docs.solidjs.com/) as the JavaScript/TypeScript framework and [tailwindcss](https://tailwindcss.com/docs/installation/using-vite) to style the UI.
+This Single Page App is built using [SolidJS](https://docs.solidjs.com/) as the JavaScript/TypeScript framework and [Tailwind CSS](https://tailwindcss.com/docs/installation/using-vite) to style the UI.

 ## Usage